Tom Riddle leant against Slytherin's statue in the Chamber of Secrets, arms folded, watching dispassionately as Ginny Weasley sobbed before him.

 There was silence again, and he watched her curiously, his little Ginny.

-Ultimately, she was nothing to him, just the bait to catch the bigger fish.
+Ultimately, she was nothing to him, just the bait to catch a bigger fish.

 Miss Weasley had told him so much about the great Harry Potter that he found his fascination quite piqued.
 The Boy Who Lived, survivor of the Killing Curse, a legend.

 He was so eager to see what type of child it took to accomplish such a thing.
-After all, he could hardly miss the similarities between them - both halfbloods, orphans raised by muggles unknowing of their rightful status, parselmouths.
-If Ginerva was to be believed they even looked something alike.
+After all, he could hardly miss the similarities between them – both halfbloods, orphans, raised by muggles, unaware of their rightful status, parselmouths.
+If Ginevra was to be believed, they even looked something alike.

-He'd wait to meet the boy to note if that held true for itself.
+He couldn't wait to meet the boy himself, to see if this was true.

-"I'm scared, Tom," Ginny's voice was even weaker now, as if it were taking all her effort to keep talking, begging for consolations.
+"I'm scared, Tom."
+Ginny's voice was even weaker now, as if it was taking all her effort to keep talking, begging for consolations.